hortonworks/cloudbreak/README.md

 HBM2DDL_STRATEGY
 ```

-If you'd like to work with AWS you'll need to set two more system propwrties:
+If you'd like to work with AWS you'll need to set two more system properties:

 ```
 # AWS credentials